AcademySoftwareFoundation/opencue.io/README.md

 [Contributing to OpenCue](https://www.opencue.io/contributing/opencue/contributing/).
 This page provides additional help and information about contributing to the OpenCue documentation.

-As with all changes to OpenCue, you also need to be familiar with common Git workflows.
+As with all changes to OpenCue, you also need to be familiar with the workflow of basic Git.

 ### Website infrastructure